Joseph Goebbels: Defeat and death

 After midnight on 29 April, with the Soviets advancing ever closer to the bunker complex, Hitler married Eva Braun in a small civil ceremony in the Führerbunker.
 Afterward, he hosted a modest wedding breakfast.
 Hitler then took secretary Traudl Junge to another room and dictated his last will and testament.
 Goebbels and Bormann were two of the witnesses.

 In his last will and testament, Hitler named no successor as Führer or leader of the Nazi Party.
 Instead, he appointed Goebbels as Reich Chancellor; Grand Admiral Karl Dönitz, who was at Flensburg near the Danish border, as Reich President; and Bormann as Party Minister.
 Goebbels wrote a postscript to the will stating that he would "categorically refuse" to obey Hitler's order to leave Berlin—as he put it, "the first time in my life" that he had not complied with Hitler's orders.
 He felt compelled to remain with Hitler "for reasons of humanity and personal loyalty".
 His wife and children would stay as well.
 They would end their lives "side by side with the Führer".

-In the mid-afternoon of 30 April, Adolf Hitler shot himself.
+In the mid-afternoon of 30 April, Hitler shot himself.
 Goebbels was depressed, and said he would walk around the Chancellery garden until he was killed by the Russian shelling.
 Voss later recounted Goebbels as saying: "It is a great pity that such a man [Hitler] is not with us any longer.
 But there is nothing to be done.
 For us, everything is lost now and the only way out left for us is the one Hitler chose.
 I shall follow his example."

 On 1 May, Goebbels carried out his sole official act as Chancellor: he dictated a letter to General Vasily Chuikov and ordered German General Hans Krebs to deliver it under a white flag.
 Chuikov, as commander of the Soviet 8th Guards Army, commanded the Soviet forces in central Berlin.
 Goebbels' letter informed Chuikov of Hitler's death and requested a ceasefire.
 After this was rejected, Goebbels decided that further efforts were futile.

 Later on 1 May, Voss saw Goebbels for the last time: "While saying goodbye I asked Goebbels to join us.
 But he replied: 'The captain must not leave his sinking ship.
 I have thought about it all and decided to stay here.
 I have nowhere to go because with little children I will not be able to make it, especially with a leg like mine'."
-On the evening of 1 May, Goebbels arranged for an SS dentist, Helmut Kunz, to inject his six children with morphine so that when they were unconscious, an ampule of cyanide could be then crushed in each of their mouths.
+On the evening of 1 May, Goebbels arranged for an SS dentist, Helmut Kunz, to inject his six children with morphine so that when they were unconscious, an ampule of a cyanide compound could be then crushed in each of their mouths.
 According to Kunz's later testimony, he gave the children morphine injections but Magda Goebbels and SS-Obersturmbannführer Ludwig Stumpfegger, Hitler's personal doctor, administered the cyanide.